xanthan-web/portfolio-template/instructions.md

 ## Using Markdown

-Of course you[ll want to use headings, italics, and other basic typography on your site ] Use simple markdown:
+You'll want to use headings, italics, and other basic typography on your site.
+Use simple markdown:

 ```markdown
 # Big Heading